SettleMint

 PINCODE

-A 6-digit PIN set during initial wallet setup.
-PIN verification provides quick confirmation for routine transactions where the user is already authenticated and working within the platform.
+A 6-digit PIN set at initial wallet creation.
+This method provides quick confirmation for routine transactions where you are already authenticated and working within the platform.

-- Usage: Enter 6-digit code alongside the transaction request
+• Usage: enter the 6-digit code alongside the transaction request.

 Two-factor authentication (TOTP)